Advertisements

 Scaling In and Out of Positions

 If you are going to trade 5 lots and the trade goes your way, you will make a bigger profit placing all 5 at once at the beginning.
-To scale in means to place one trade, then a few more at higher prices (if you are a buyer), and the final one or two as your profit target is getting near.
+Scale in means placing one trade, then a few more at higher prices (if you are a buyer), and the final one or two as your profit target is getting near.
 But the virtue of scaling in is that you are not putting all your eggs in one basket.
 We have all seen moves suddenly fizzle and end abruptly.
-If you are employing the scaling in tactic, you have only one or two positions to exit and therefore losses are limited.
+If you are employing the scaling in tactic, you have only one or two positions to exit, and therefore, losses are limited.
 If you are “all in” from the beginning with all five lots, your losses are bigger.

 Some traders say they would never use any tactic that reduces total profitability.
 But this smacks of desperation and is a failure to see the forest for the trees.
 Any method that reduces the risk of losses and actual losses over time is keeping you at the table.
 You cannot play if all your chips are gone.
 Scaling in is a particularly useful discipline for those who are impetuous in pulling the trigger.